magic-jojo/tracker/docs/ConfigDB.md

 		owner 	UUID 	NOT NULL
 	);

-For the locations table, we add an optional time limit per region.
+For the locations table, we allow an optional time limit per region.
 We can use the travel timer to timeout a stay in this region as well.
 A timelimit of 0 means 'no time limit,' of course.

 	CREATE TABLE locations (
 		avid 		UUID 	REFERENCES users(avid),
 		location 	TEXT 	NOT NULL,
-		dwell		INTEGER NOT NULL DEFAULT 0,
-		expires		TIMESTAMP WITHOUT TIME ZONE NOT NULL DEFAULT now(), recovers	TIMESTAMP WITHOUT TIME ZONE NOT NULL DEFAULT now() );
+		dwell		INTEGER NOT NULL DEFAULT 0,		-- sim time, minutes per		INTEGER NOT NULL DEFAULT 0,		-- per this many days expires		TIMESTAMP WITHOUT TIME ZONE NOT NULL DEFAULT now(), recovers	TIMESTAMP WITHOUT TIME ZONE NOT NULL DEFAULT now() );